pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 ------

-The class :class:`~eventsourcing.dcb.persistence.DCBMapper` is an abstract base class that defines an interface for converting between the higher-level :class:`~eventsourcing.dcb.domain.Event` and lower-level :class:`~eventsourcing.dcb.api.DCBEvent`.
+The class :class:`~eventsourcing.dcb.persistence.DCBMapper` is an abstract base class that defines an interface for converting between the higher-level :class:`~eventsourcing.domain_new.Event` and lower-level :class:`~eventsourcing.dcb.api.DCBEvent`.

 The mapper used by your application will need to support your decision classes.